24 Plant-Based Recipes - Cover

 Lowering blood sugar is another of the potential health benefits of elderberry for your heart.
 Type 2 diabetes and high blood sugar levels put stress on your blood vessels and raise your risk of developing heart disease.

-Research so far indicates that elderberry can have an insulin-like effect in the body.
-It can also stimulate insulin secretion and improve overall blood sugar levels.
+Research so far indicates that elderberry may have an insulin-like effect in the body.
+It may also stimulate insulin secretion and improve overall blood sugar levels.

 One thing to keep in mind is that studies to this point have mostly been conducted with animals.
 The results have yet to be confirmed in human studies, but there’s no doubt that antioxidant-rich foods like elderberry are beneficial for your heart and overall health.